oevtushe/push_swap/ReadMe.md

 # Push swap

-Project in 42 School.
+Project in *42 School*.

 Main goal of this project is to sort numbers using 2 *stacks* and *specific operations*.

 There are two programs